catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 ---

+Where is the motivation/pressure coming from?
+* mandatory (regulations & laws, IDD time) vs. nice to have (internal processes, personal development)

+---

+How much time and money can we spent on a page or piece of content - depends on
+* target group size
+* update and teaching frequency
+* measurable gain - payback of the investment
+  * complying with regulations
+  * boost productivity
+  * team building
+  * filling positions
+  * employee happiness

+---

 What teaching styles/methods are most likely being used for which content?
 * mandatory, yearly update, seen by many, avoids costly mistakes
   * = videos, interactive content/quiz, SCORM course from external media company